+One-on-one, In-Program, individual training sessions must be observable and interruptible except if:

 - a.
-One-on-one, In-Program, individual training sessions must be observable and interruptible except if: - i.
-A Dual Relationship exists; or - ii.
-The Close-in-Age Exception applies; or - iii.
-A Minor Athlete needs a Personal Care Assistant, and: - (1) the Minor Athlete's parent/guardian has provided written consent to USA Taekwondo/LAO for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - (2) the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) the Adult Participant Personal Care Assistant has complied with the USA Taekwondo's screening policy. - b.
-The Adult Participant providing the individual training session must receive advance, written consent from the Minor Athlete's parent/guardian at least annually, which can be withdrawn at any time; and - c.
+A Dual Relationship exists; or - b.
+The Close-in-Age Exception applies; or - c.
+A Minor Athlete needs a Personal Care Assistant, and: - the Minor Athlete's parent/guardian has provided written consent to USA Weightlifting for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - ii. the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - iii. the Adult Participant Personal Care Assistant has complied with the USA Weightlifting's screening policy. - d.
+The Adult Participant providing the individual training session must receive advance, written consent from the Minor Athlete's parent/guardian at least annually, which can be withdrawn at any time; and - e.
 Parents/guardians must be allowed to observe the individual training session.